 Soup Friday: Cafe Fresco - Chicken Chili

-I feel like I can still smell Sawyer’s even when it’s closed and I am inside another building across the street.
+I feel like I can still smell Sawyer’s even when it’s closed and I’m inside another building across the street.

 The dynamic duo.

 The blue bowl in front of me released a welcoming aroma.
-On its side, a square piece of cornbread is nestled into a wax wrapper.
+On its side, a square piece of cornbread was nestled into a wax wrapper.
 On top of being a zealot for soup, I also take pride in being a devout fanatic for cornbread.
-No matter if the soup pairs well with it or not, a piece of cornbread on the side will always raise the soup’s rating by at least half a point.
-I dove into the soup.
+In my book, no matter if the soup pairs well with it or not, a piece of cornbread on the side will always raise the soup’s rating by at least half a point.
+I drove my spoon into the soup.
 The broth provided a pleasing flavor.
-The spices amplified the broth’s boldness.
+The added spices amplified the broth’s boldness.
 In a complementary effort to the spices, the beans provided a neutralizing effect to prevent the soup’s spiciness from being too fierce.
-I imagine a Goldilocks situation here.
-While I find it to be just right, spice enthusiasts would crave more heat and some white people like my family members would dramatically wave their hand over their mouth to express themselves being overwhelmed by the soup’s kick.
-The tasty chicken and vegetables also augment the overall flavor.
-However, for a small bowl of soup that costs $8, there’s still a noticeable element missing from putting Cafe Fresco’s chicken chili in the upper soup echelon.
-Whether it’s another ingredient from a traditional chili or something else, I am not entirely sure.
+I imagined a Goldilocks situation here.
+While I found it to be just right, spice enthusiasts would crave more heat and some white people, including my own melanin-deficient family members, would vigorously wave their hand next to their overwhelmed mouth to express, “whooo this soup has the quite the kick!”
+The tasty chicken and vegetables also augmented the overall flavor.
+However, for an $8 small bowl of soup, Cafe Fresco’s chicken chili was denied access to the upper soup echelon due to it lacking another primary element.
+Whether it was another ingredient from a traditional chili or something else, I am not entirely sure.
 However, what I am certain of is that this will be the greatest Soup Friday season yet!

 Soup Score: